Kaitohutohu Wharenoho | Resident Advisers

 - Works with appropriate accommodation staff to resolve maintenance issues and safety concerns.

-- Will be in call for emergency situations and refer up to professional on call staff.
+- Assist in emergency situations and refer up to professional on-call staff.

 - Costs covered for certification trainings valued at $500-700 per person, such as the Red Cross Comprehensive First Aid Training, Life Keepers Suicide Prevention training, and more!